David Knopfler, born December 27, 1952, in Glasgow, is a successful solo artist, and recently a published poet.

 It was more a big relief… the fun had gone out of it for me a long while before.

 3. When and how did you first start to play/write music?

 Pretty much always have from earliest memories – so song-writing was more like being bi-lingual for me.

-4. What advice would you give to songwriters just begining their career?
+4. What advice would you give to songwriters just beginning their career?

 5. What is in your cd player now?